BrainSpate Logo

 7. Reporting on performance and costs

-In simple terms, marketing brings customers to your store.
+Marketing brings customers to your store.
 But it is the operations that ensure everything works after they click Buy.
+In short, operations decide whether your store can deliver what your marketing promises.

 What is an eCommerce Operations Manager?